Billy-Spearman-WCCI/RaceCarExtension/README.md

   about anything you could imagine in response to user actions.
   So you could have a button that adds a row to a table, or a button that causes part of the display to disappear temporarily.
-- BUT ... everything above occurs essentially instantanously ... if you press a button and it adds a row to the table, all of that can occur before Chrome does the next thing.
+- BUT ... everything above occurs essentially instantaneously ... if you press a button and it adds a row to the table, all of that can occur before Chrome does the next thing.
   - You press button; JS executes and adds elements to the existing DOM, or modifies the existing DOM; Chrome redraws the screen.